derv82/wifite2/README.md

 Other pen-testing distributions (such as BackBox or Ubuntu) have outdated versions of the tools used by Wifite.
 Do not expect support unless you are using the latest versions of the *Required Tools*, and also [patched wireless drivers that support injection]().

-Required Tools
+Components that use Wifite
 --------------
 First and foremost, you will need a wireless card capable of "Monitor Mode" and packet injection (see [this tutorial for checking if your wireless card is compatible](http://www.aircrack-ng.org/doku.php?id=compatible_cards) and also [this guide](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Offline_brute-force_attack)).
 There are many cheap wireless cards that plug into USB available from online stores.

-Second, only the latest versions of these programs are supported and must be installed for Wifite to work properly:
+Second, only the latest versions of these programs are supported and Wifite needs to work properly:

-**Required:**

 * `python`: Wifite is compatible with both `python2` and `python3`.
 * [`iwconfig`](https://wiki.debian.org/iwconfig): For identifying wireless devices already in Monitor Mode.